Hi everyone! Welcome back to Melissa Making Cents!

 Whoa...that is a lot of forgiveness in one sentence!

-It was basically created to help calm the scandal of 99% of applicants being rejected for PSLF!
-Our government, with the push of student-debt advocates like Sheldon Whitehouse and Tim Kaine, temporarily released $350 million to borrowers that would meet and expanded definition of the Public Service Loan program.
+The expansion was enacted to help calm the scandal of 99% of applicants being rejected for PSLF!
+The government, with the push of student-debt advocates like Sheldon Whitehouse and Tim Kaine, temporarily released $350 million to borrowers under the program, and expanded who qualifies for forgiveness under it.
 This expanded version allows forgiveness for people that were directed into the wrong payment plan.
 There is hope that it will be further expanded to the wrong loan types, but there is also a big push from others to shut down the entire set of programs.
-So… right now, we do the best that we can in helping borrowers to get qualified while the program exists in its current form.
+So right now, as financial planners we do the best that we can in helping borrowers to get qualified while the program exists in its current form.

-How do you qualify for Temporary Expanded Public Service Loan Forgiveness Program
+How do you qualify for the Temporary Expanded Public Service Loan Forgiveness Program

 According to the Department of Education’s Site: